coinbase/salus/README.md

 ## Supported Scanners

 - [Bandit](docs/scanners/bandit.md) - Execution of [Bandit](https://pypi.org/project/bandit/), looks for common security issues in Python code.
+- [Brakeman](docs/scanners/brakeman.md) - Execution of [Brakeman](https://brakemanscanner.org/), looks for vulnerable code in Rails projects.
+- [semgrep](docs/scanners/semgrep.md) - Execution of [`semgrep`](https://semgrep.dev) which looks for semantic and syntactical patterns in code at the AST level.
 - [BundleAudit](docs/scanners/bundle_audit.md) - Execution of [bundle-audit](https://github.com/rubysec/bundler-audit), looks for CVEs in ruby gem dependencies.
-- [Brakeman](docs/scanners/brakeman.md) - Execution of [Brakeman](https://brakemanscanner.org/), looks for vulnerable code in Rails projects.
 - [npm audit](docs/scanners/npm_audit.md) - Execution of [`npm audit`](https://docs.npmjs.com/getting-started/running-a-security-audit) which looks for CVEs in node module dependencies.
 - [yarn audit](docs/scanners/yarn_audit.md) - Execution of [`yarn audit`](https://yarnpkg.com/lang/en/docs/cli/audit/) which looks for CVEs in node module dependencies.
 - [PatternSearch](docs/scanners/pattern_search.md) - Looks for certain strings in a project that might be dangerous or could require that certain strings be present.

-- [semgrep](docs/scanners/semgrep.md) - Execution of [`semgrep`](https://semgrep.dev) which looks for semantic and syntactical patterns in code at the AST level.
+## Dependency Tracking

 Salus also parses dependency files and reports on what libraries and version are being used in any given project.
-This can be useful for tracking dependencies across your fleet.The currently supported languages are:
+This can be useful for tracking dependencies across your fleet.

+Currently supported languages are:
 - Ruby
 - Node
 - Python
 - Go

+## Configuration

+Salus is designed to be [highly configurable](docs/configuration.md) so that it can work in many different types of environments and with many different scanners.
+Salus supports environment variable interpolation and cascading configurations.

-Sometimes it's necessary to ignore certain CVEs that Salus detects.
+Sometimes it's necessary to ignore certain CVEs, rules, tests, groups, directories, or otherwise modify the default configuration for a scanner.
 The [docs/scanners directory](docs/scanners) explains how to do so for each scanner that Salus supports.

 If you would like to build custom scanners or support more languages that are not currently supported, you can use [this method of building custom Salus images](docs/custom_salus.md).

 ## CircleCI Integration